 $118 pays for a full day of expenses for YACC’s digital community, their website and private Facebook groups which gives young adults a 24/7 connection.

 $1500 covers all costs for one young adult to attend “Retreat Yourself.”

-$15,000 covers a full year of “Localife” which provides events in six cities across Canada giving local young adults social events to connect with their peers throughout the year.
+$15,000 covers a full year of “Localife” which connects young adults through social events in cities across Canada

 $37,000 covers all expenses for YACC’s “Retreat Yourself Adventure” that gives 18 young adults the opportunity to climb a mountain while building a path forward after treatment ends.